 - Interior and tech – Not the Stelvio’s strong point, but the basics are there, and it does still feel special

-- Living with it – evo photographer Aston Parrott spent over six months with the Stelvio Quadrifoglio, and enjoyed the combination of versatility and performance it offered
+- Living with it – evo photographer Aston Parrott spent over six months in a pre-facelift Stelvio Quadrifoglio and loved every minute of it

 Prices, specs and rivals

-The Stelvio Quadrifoglio is only available in one highly specified form at £71,880.
-All of the Stelvio’s dynamic features are standard too, including a valved sports exhaust system, Pro-DNA driver mode selector, adaptive dampers, and Alfa’s active torque vectoring rear differential to name a few.
-The sole mechanical upgrade option is a set of carbon-ceramic brakes which will set you back £5900, but the standard cast-iron discs do the job just fine away from a track.
+The Stelvio Quadrifoglio is only available in one highly specified form at £78,719.
+Most of the Stelvio’s dynamic features are standard too, including a valved sports exhaust system, Pro-DNA driver mode selector, adaptive dampers, and Alfa’s active torque vectoring rear differential, to name a few.
+The sole mechanical upgrade option is a set of carbon-ceramic brakes which will set you back £7200, but the standard cast-iron discs do the job just fine away from a track.

-As for its many rivals, the identically powered BMW X3 M is more liberally equipped, but costs a chunkier £79,030.
+As for its many rivals, the identically powered BMW X3 M has also just been through an update, and is more liberally equipped, but costs a chunkier £86,425.
 The BMW’s issue isn’t the price point though, rather its quite atrocious combination of a savage ride quality and numb handling.
-The Mercedes-AMG GLC63 S also hits with a 503bhp punch, this time from AMG’s venerable 4-litre twin-turbo V8, but is even pricier at £83,670, while lacking the Alfa’s poise and interaction.
+The Mercedes-AMG GLC63 S also hits with a 503bhp punch, this time from AMG’s M177 twin-turbo 4-litre V8, but is even pricier at an astonishing £94,785, and lacks the Alfa’s poise and interaction.
 The Jaguar F-Pace SVR is a more worthy rival, again featuring a V8 engine, this time with even more power at 542bhp.
-It’s about right on price and standard equipment too, starting at £75,375.
+It’s about right on price and standard equipment too, starting at £78,285.